carj/pyPreservica/docs/index.rst

     >>>     print(folder.title)

-The children of a folder can also be retrieved using the library.
+The immediate children of a folder can also be retrieved using the library.

 To get a set of all the root folders use ::